pavelmc/arduino-arcs/README.md

     - RIT with +/- 9.99 Khz
     - Variable VFO speed (steps: 10hz, 100hz, 1khz, 10khz, 100khz, 1Mhz) with the push of the encoder
     - Split work for contest/pileups
+    - VFOs A/B and it's matching mode are preserved in the EEPROM across resets: the status is saved to eeprom in each VFO A/B button press. _(See Note 1 below)_
 - S-Meter in the LCD (**WARNING**, by now the reference is the internal 1.1V one)
 - Relative TX power in the LCD (using the same S-Meter tech)
 - Initially mono-band in 40m.
 - Full user customization of the IF & BFOs and more via configuration menus.
-- Full user customization of the XFO for radios with a second conversion on the IF. _(See note below)_
+- Full user customization of the XFO for radios with a second conversion on the IF. _(See Note 2 below)_
 - Hot tunning of the parameters when in configuration mode for ease the adjust.
 - Basic CAT control (like a Yaesu FT-857D) using my GPL 3.0 [ft857d library](https://github.com/pavelmc/ft857d).

+_**Note 1:** We are working on a automatic save, but for now it's manual._

+_I'm concerned with the EERPOM wear out, auto-save every 30 minutes + VFO switch (both if changed) with a heavy use of the transceiver can lead to about 7 years of life for the EEPROM under datasheet conditions, but x2 of that (at least) as experience shows._

-_**Note:** It's a known fact that the Si5351 can output 3 frequencies at a time, but in this case two of the freqs shares a common VCO inside the chip; the Si5351 library make some sacrifices to get the outputs actives mining the accuracy of one of the outputs with a shared VCO._
+_**Note 2:** It's a known fact that the Si5351 can output 3 frequencies at a time, but in this case two of the freqs shares a common VCO inside the chip; the Si5351 library make some sacrifices to get the outputs actives mining the accuracy of one of the outputs with a shared VCO._

 _Take that into account if you plan to use the 3 outputs, if one of the two shared VCO outputs is below 1 Mhz you will likely get the accuracy sacrificed.
 See more on the file Si5351_issues.md_